ben-hagy/Gamefinder3/README.md

 --path for preview video

-## Run It
+## Instructions to Run

 * Clone or download the repository
 * Go to RAWG.io and generate your own free API key
-* In the "Constants" file, uncomment the API const val and define it as your API key
+* In the "Constants" file, uncomment "API_KEY" and define it as your own
-* Everything should be good to go from here
+* As long as everything is correct, the app should now run!

 ## Project Architecture